mosabami/SuperAKS-App/README.md

     npm install
     ```
 1. Open the command pallet (you can do this by shortcut ctrl + shift + p)
-1. Enter bridge and select "Bridge to Kubernetes: Configure"
+1. Type "bridge" and select "Bridge to Kubernetes: Configure"
 1. Select the "worker-cluster-ip-service" service
 1. Enter "5000" as the port
 1. Select "Configure Bridge to Kubernetes without a launch configuration"